Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 Now, what separates successful affiliates from unsuccessful ones is persistence (most of the time).

 Yes, we all fail from occasionally, but the ones who keep going are the ones who succeed in the end.

-From my personal experience finding the solution for people’s problems and showing it to them in a clearest way possible, is the way to go.
+From my personal experience finding the solution for people’s problems and showing it to them in the clearest way possible, is the way to go.

-Sure, traffic matters, but you don’t need tens of thousands monthly visitors to make money online.
+Sure, traffic matters, but you don’t need tens of thousands of monthly visitors to make money online.

 I have about 3000 visits per month and I make between $500-$1000 promoting affiliate products.

 I do that by presenting the products in a bit different way, answering all the questions a potential buyer could have and I do my best to show a live demo of each tool/product I recommend.

 You can see what I mean in my Thrive Leads Review article.